Mary Ann Tighe: Affiliations and mentoring

 Listed as number 163 (and one of only 25 women) on Crain’s list of Most Connected New Yorkers in 2014, Tighe was described as a "seasoned professional who works in a business with tentacles in many other industries, and who actively participates in numerous civic and charitable causes."
-She is Chairman Emeritus of REBNY; Director Emeritus, The New 42nd Street; a board member of The Howard Hughes Corporation, The Inner-City Scholarship Fund and Partnership for New York City; a trustee of St. Patrick's Cathedral; a member of the Chairman's Council of The Metropolitan Museum of Art; Vice Chairman, Lung Cancer Research Foundation; and Co-Chair of The Met's Business Committee; and Vice Chair of Columbia University RED (Real Estate Development) Advisory Board.
-In 2014, she ranked #1 on the list of digital media company Bisnow Media's New York Power Women.
+She is Chairman Emeritus of REBNY; Director Emeritus, The New 42nd Street; a board member of The Howard Hughes Holdings, an Advisory Board member of National Grid; a trustee of St. Patrick's Cathedral; a trustee of the Archdiocese of New York; Co-Chair of The Metropolitan Museum of Art’s Business Committee and Real Estate Council; Chair of Columbia University RED (Real Estate Development) Advisory Board; board member of the Lincoln Center for the Performing Arts; board member of The Ronald O. Perelman Performing Arts Center (PAC); and chair for the New York City Economic Development Corporation’s Real Estate Life Sciences Board.

 Having credited Carol Nelson for mentoring her as a young broker, Tighe stated that mentorship is key to business growth.
 Tighe, in turn, mentors young women in the industry, stating in 2009 that she is mentoring "a group of young women in their mid-20s to mid-30s whom I call hardcore real estate women.
 I’m very engaged with this group because they’re the generation that’s going to make it commonplace for women to be at the negotiating tables and for women to be at the top tier of the industry."